 Market Risk - Market risk is the potential loss the Company may incur as a result of changes in the market value of a particular instrument.
 All financial instruments, including derivatives and short sales, are subject to market risk.
 The Company's exposure to market risk is determined by a number of factors, including the size, duration, composition, and diversification of positions held, the absolute and relative levels of interest rates and foreign currency exchange rates as well as market volatility and illiquidity.
-The Company manages market risk primarily by setting and monitoring risk limits, scenario analysis (for historical events as well as potential adverse market conditions), review and analysis of large potential trades or new securitizations before the execution, regular review of the desk level portfolios and firm wide exposures to various risk factors, including hedging of its exposure to risk factors.
+The Company manages market risk primarily by setting and monitoring risk limits, scenario analysis (for historical events as well as potential adverse market conditions), review and analysis of large potential trades or new securitizations before the execution, regular review of the desk level portfolios and firm wide exposures to various risk factors, besides economically hedging its exposure to risk factors.

 Liquidity Risk - Liquidity risk is the risk that an institution's financial condition or overall safety and soundness is adversely affected by the inability, or perceived inability to meet its contractual, including contingent obligations.
-The Company's potential risks remain that its liquidity, business activities and profitability may be adversely affected by inability to access the funding from its affiliates or to sell assets during periods of market-wide or firm-specific liquidity stress.
+The Company's potential risks remain that its liquidity, business activities and profitability may be adversely affected by inability to access the debt capital market and funds from its affiliates or to sell assets during periods of market-wide or firm-specific liquidity constraints.
 This situation may arise due to circumstances unrelated to its businesses such as current geopolitical or macroeconomic conditions and hence outside of its control.
-The objective of liquidity risk management is to maintain a sufficient amount of liquidity and diversity of funding sources to allow an institution to meet obligations in both stable and adverse conditions using liquidity stress models.
+The objective of liquidity risk management is to maintain a sufficient amount of liquidity and diversity of funding sources to allow an institution to meet obligations in both stable and adverse conditions.
 The Company manages liquidity risk mainly through its Treasury function and has established policies and strategies to identify, manage and report on liquidity risk.

 Credit Risk - Credit risk is the risk of loss resulting from a counterparty's failure to meet its obligations.
+Credit risk can also be triggered by economic or political factors in the country in which the counterparty is based or where it has substantial assets.
 The Company is engaged in various trading and brokerage activities with brokers/dealers, banks and other institutions.
 The risk of default depends on the creditworthiness of the counterparty.
 It is the Company's policy to manage credit risk based on the risk profile of the borrower or counterparty, repayment sources, the nature of underlying collateral, and other support given current events, conditions and expectations.
 The credit risk for derivatives is limited to the unsettled fair valuation gains recorded in the Consolidated Statement of Financial Condition.
 With respect to collateralized financing transactions, the Company continually monitors the value and adequacy of the collateral pledged by its counterparties.
 In addition, the Company enters into netting agreements to mitigate the credit risk and reduce the maximum amount of loss.
+For financial and non-financial institutions with which collateral agreements have not been established, the Company assumes the counterparty risk.
+However, some of those counterparties provide a parent guarantee under an ISDA Master Agreement or letters of credit to manage the Company's credit risk.
 Management believes the risk of credit loss from counterparties' failure to perform in connection with collateralized trading activities is low.